 We recommend allocating a sufficient amount at the start of the plan so that employees can be reimbursed immediately after a successful claim.

-45. How much money should I give my employees?
+45. How much money should I give my employees?+

 It is up to you.
 We recommend working with your employees to see what is a reasonable amount.
 A typical amount is $1000 per employee on the lowest level classification.

-46. As the employer, do I get to see what my staff are claiming?
+46. As the employer, do I get to see what my staff are claiming?+

 You are only able to see the amount of the claim that was reimbursed to them.
 Due to the privacy act, you are not able to see the specific items each employee is submitting towards their benefit limit.
+However, you can rest assured that our secure auditing process ensures that approved claims are on eligible medical expenses.

-47. How many employees can I enroll?
+47. How many employees can I enroll?+

 There is no limit to how many employees you can enroll.
 Employees can be split into classifications (ex.
 Associate, Manager, VP, President) with different spending allowances (ex. $1000, $2000, $5000, $10,000).

-48. Do we have to include all employees?
+48. Do we have to include all employees?+

 You do not have to include all employees.
 However, there must be reasonable conduct within the plan.
-This means the plan cannot include solely the owner.
+This means the plan cannot include solely the shareholders.
 That scenario would conflict with the rules of an HSA set forth by CRA.
 It would appear to be a shareholder benefit as opposed to an employee benefit.
 As a result, it is recommended that you include at least one class of full time employees.

-49. Can I choose which employees to cover?
+49. Can I choose which employees to cover?+

 Yes - the employer can create employee classifications to include in the plan, as well as the spending limits for each employee classification (ex.
 Associate, Manager, VP, President).

-50. What is my spending limit?
+50. What is my spending limit?+

 The spending limit is determined by the employer, with a maximum of $15,000 and minimum of $500 per employee.
 The spending limits are based on classifications.
 Each classification is assigned their own spending limit.
 Although there are no specific rules in place, spending limits between classifications should be reasonable.
 This ensures fairness between the employer and employees.
 It is suggested to maintain a maximum ratio of 10:1 between the employer and employees.

-51. How is an employee reimbursed?
+51. How is an employee reimbursed?+

 Olympia reimburses the employee directly by depositing funds into their personal bank account.